Tel: 0333 207 6120

 2 Are we covered by the Financial Services Compensation Scheme (“FSCS”)?

 Yes.
 You may be entitled to compensation from the scheme if we or your insurer cannot meet our obligations, depending on the circumstances of the claim.
 The FSCS does not apply to the following types of insurance: aircraft, ships, goods in transit, aircraft liability, ships liability and credit.
-For compulsory classes of insurance, insurance advising and arranging is covered for 100% of any claim, without upper limit.
-For other classes, coverage is 90% of any claim without upper limit.
 Further information about compensation scheme arrangements is available from the FSCS at www.fscs.org.uk.

 Our objective is to provide a high standard of service to you at all times.
 However we recognise that things can go wrong occasionally and if this occurs we are committed to resolving matters promptly and fairly.
 If you wish to register a complaint please contact us: